CBD Dosage: How Much Is "Too Much"?

 What are the effects of taking CBD in high amounts?

-While CBD "overdose" is rare and non-life-threatening, it is important nonetheless to become familiar with recommended dosing.
-This can help you avoid any unwanted cannabis side effects.
+While a CBD "overdose" is rare and non-life-threatening, it is important nonetheless to become familiar with recommended dosing.
+This can help you make the most of your CBD products while avoiding any unwanted cannabis side effects.

 CBD is generally considered safe and is well-tolerated by many individuals.
-Unlike cannabis, CBD is unlikely to cause intoxication, even in very high amounts.
+And unlike THC, pure CBD does not cause intoxication, even in very high amounts.

 How does CBD feel when taken with THC?